 Todd Warren, MSN’99, is a nurse practitioner at Orthopeadic Specialists in Arrington, Tennessee (2017).

-Angela Weaver, MSN’99, is a member of a team whose project, “Educational Innovation to Assess PreSpecialty Students' Ability to Demonstrate Clinical Judgment, Effective Communication and Teamwork during an Escape Room Simulation,” was accepted for funding from the VUSN Faculty Scholarship Program in March 2020.
+Angela Weaver, MSN’99, is co-recipient of the VUSN Dean’s Award for Faculty Achievement in Academic Endeavors in May 2021, and co-presented a poster, “Cracking the Code: Building an Escape Room Challenge Using Innovative Strategies through a Team-building Approach,” at the National League for Nursing Summit that September.
+She is a member of a team whose project, “Educational Innovation to Assess PreSpecialty Students' Ability to Demonstrate Clinical Judgment, Effective Communication and Teamwork during an Escape Room Simulation,” was accepted for funding from the VUSN Faculty Scholarship Program in March 2020.

 Helen Weems, MSN’99, is founder and director of All Families Healthcare in Whitefish, Montana (2020).